Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Dead Sea Scrolls Integration

 The mod comes with an in-game menu called _Dead Sea Scrolls_.
-(This is the same menu used in other mods, like [_Fiend Folio_](https://steamcommunity.com/sharedfiles/filedetails/?id=2851063440).)
+(This is the same menu that is used in other mods, like [_Fiend Folio_](https://steamcommunity.com/sharedfiles/filedetails/?id=2851063440).)
 You can open the menu by pressing `c` after starting a run.

-The menu will show you how many achievements you have left in your streak and other information.
+The menu will show you how many objectives you have left in your streak and other information.

 ### Death Tracker